Naran533/Practical-Systems-Biology/README.md

 Practical Systems Biology exercise

-Course organised by the University of Edinburgh
+MSc Course organised by the University of Edinburgh

 Language: Python